younasawais/actalent-assignment/README.md

 # Actalent Assignment

-This repository contains the solution for Actalent's assignments.
+This repository contains the solution for "Policy Reporter" assignments.

 ## Getting Started